Product Rewrite and Language Realignment for a Regulated Operations Platform

 - Legacy codebase and delivery bottleneck assessment

-- Domain model redesign and service boundary simplification
+- Simplified product model and clearer service boundaries

-- Technology selection based on domain fit and internal capability
+- Technology selection based on business fit and team capability

 - Full product rewrite with staged migration planning

-- New quality gates, release criteria, and operational ownership model
+- New quality gates, release criteria, and ownership model

 - Handover support for the internal engineering team